dice-project/cloudify-oryx2-blueprint/README.md

 For any modifications to the Chef provisioning, look at the finals sections of this README.
 These relate to the [customised `cloudify-chef-plugin`](https://github.com/buhanec/cloudify-chef-plugin) made for this blueprint.

 Finally make sure to generate the private/public key pair for the HDFS users.
 This can be done using the `ssh-keygen` command, the expected file paths are `<blueprint_directory>/resources/hdfs.pem` and `<blueprint_directory>/resources/hdfs.pem.pub`.
+These files have to me readable by everyone in order to be accessible during the installation procedure.

 The Installation Workflow
 -------------------------